-The sale of the product within six months from acquisition is taxable with the tax base being the capital gain less related costs at the progressive tax rates between 12 and 32 %.
-Capital gains may be set off against losses from the sale of other financial instruments (the overall loss utilization rules/restrictions apply).
-Sales of the product, which are taking place at least six months after the acquisition, are not taxable.
+Sales of the product within six months from the acquisition are taxable; the tax base in this case is the capital gain less related costs at a flat tax rate of $15\%^1$ .
+Capital gains may be offset against losses from the sale of other financial instruments (the overall loss utilization rules/restrictions apply).
+Sales of the product which take place at least six months after acquisition are not taxable..